icrm-org/icrm-new/bylaws/index.md

-`8.11` — The Secretary shall be elected for an initial term of two years, but shall be eligible for immediate re-election regardless of the number of consecutive terms in office which he or she has served.
+`8.11` — The Secretary shall be elected for an initial term of two years, but shall be eligible for immediate re-election regardless of the number of consecutive terms in office which they have served.

 `8.12` — A term in office of a member of the Executive Board or Nominating Committee (Section 9), stated as a certain number of years, is understood as